 - ½ teaspoon Kosher salt

 - 1 (15-ounce) can black beans , drained and rinsed

 - 1 (11-ounce) can corn , drained and rinsed

 - 5 ounces cherry tomatoes , halved

-- Add black beans, corn, bell pepper, cilantro, green onions, and cherry tomatoes.
-Toss until combined.
+- In a large bowl, toss pasta, black beans, corn, bell pepper, cilantro, green onions, and cherry tomatoes until combined.

 - Serve either by drizzling with dressing (as shown) or toss to coat pasta and veggies.
 Enjoy!